Business Tip for Culture Makers #1225: Yes, Use Photos of Yourself!

 A Director of Marketing I once worked for, and who really knows her stuff, taught me that the first thing we do as marketers at any company –whether we’re selling plumbing fixtures or relationship coaching — is develop a well of visual assets (photos, videos etc).

-Our challenge, as feminist marketers often marketing **ourselves**, is to develop that well of images while avoiding conventional beauty-signalling and performing hyper-femininity when it props up existing oppressive narratives…
+Our challenge, as culture-making marketers often marketing **ourselves**, is to develop that well of images while avoiding conventional beauty-signalling and performing hyper-femininity when it props up existing oppressive narratives…

 important nuance: beauty-signalling doesn’t always prop up patriarchy or white supremacy.
 When women of colour, gender non-conforming people, fat women (and, and, and), are visible and visibly revelling in their own skin, creativity and adornments, they’re often claiming an agency and space that our culture has systematically tried to deny them.